-Employee representatives must therefore also be informed and consulted in exceptional situations.
-The Works Council members representing the undertakings or branch offices that the measures in guestion directly involve may also attend the meeting.
+In these situations, employee representatives must therefore also be informed and consulted in the aforementioned exceptional situations.
+The Works Council members representing the undertakings or branch offices that the measures in question directly involve may also attend the meeting.

 19.5.
 Confidentiality